splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial-k8s/collector-config-tutorial-start.rst

    NOTES:
    Splunk OpenTelemetry Collector is installed and configured to send data to Splunk Observability realm <realm>.

 Open Splunk Observability Cloud and go to :guilabel:`Infrastructure`, :guilabel:`Kubernetes`, :guilabel:`K8s nodes` to see the data coming from your local Kubernetes clusters.
-Filter to show only the ``splunkTutorial`` cluster.
+Filter to only show the ``splunkTutorial`` cluster.

+The following image shows data coming from the demo ``splunkTutorial`` cluster:

 .. image:: /_images/get-started/k8s-demo.png
       :width: 90%